Assessment of the Imaging Performance of the CITIUS High-Resolution Detector for Heavy Charged Particles and Neutrons: Determination of the Diffusion and Noise Level

 The $^{241}$Am radiation source, with the active deposit distributed over an $\SI{8}{\mm} \times \SI{8}{\mm}$ area, was placed at a distance of \SI{9.4}{\mm} from the CITIUS surface, and alpha particles were directed onto the back side of the sensor.
 The source is coated in a \SI{3}{\um}-thick Au--Pd alloy layer of unknown composition, through which the alpha particles lose part of their energy before entering the air gap between the source and the sensor.
 After passing through the air layer, the alpha particles interact with the CITIUS sensor, which consists of a topmost insensitive dielectric layer on a 650-\SI{}{\um}-thick reverse-biased depleted silicon substrate.
 The thickness of the dielectric layer is negligible compared to the range of alpha particles.
 Grazing-incidence X-ray quantum efficiency measurements confirm that the sensitive (active) region extends very close to the dielectric/silicon interface, with the insensitive silicon region being less than \SI{3}{\nm} thick.
 The combined dead layer, comprising the dielectric layer and the insensitive silicon region, is therefore negligible for alpha particles.
 In the present experiment, alpha particles arrive at the active region with energies below \SI{5}{\MeV}, corresponding to a range in silicon of less than approximately \SI{25}{\um}, meaning that most of the energy is deposited near the back surface of the sensor.
-The charge generated there drift toward the sensing nodes while diffusing through the \SI{650}{\um}-thick silicon layer, and is digitized by on-chip ADCs.
+The charge generated there drifts toward the sensing nodes while diffusing through the \SI{650}{\um}-thick silicon layer, and is digitized by on-chip ADCs.
+The bit depth in the operating mode used in this study was 12 bits.
+When operated in high-gain mode with the ADC in coarse mode, the RMS noise was approximately 1 ADC count (1 DN: Digital Number), which is low enough for precise charge measurement at each pixel.
+The same holds for the medium- and low-gain modes under the same conditions.
+A detailed description of the readout architecture will be reported elsewhere.